Butorides virescens (Linnaeus)

 Specific and infraspecific systematics have also been a matter of considerable study and discussion, particularly focusing on the relationship between North American birds with their maroon necks and South American birds with their grey necks.
 In recent decades advocates have suggested combining the forms into a single species on the basis of morphology and intermediacy of the plumage of particular specimens (Payne 1974, AOU 1993).
 Other advocates have suggested separating them into two species on the basis of lack of intermediacy of particular specimens (Wetmore 1965, Voous 1986, Monroe and Browning 1992, AOU 1998).
 Birds intermediate between virescens and striata are documented from the nonwintering season from the Lesser Antilles, Tobago, Panama, Cocos Islands, Colombia, Venezuela, the Dutch West Indies, and Surinam (Payne 1979, F. Hayes in prep.)
 But alternative interpretations have been made (Voous 1986).
 Certain specimens have been subject to alternative interpretations as to whether they have or do not have juvenile characteristics or may or may not be migrants.
 The fact that including or excluding certain specimens is so critical to the findings suggests caution is needed in drawing conclusions based on available specimens.
 However, the latest re-interpretation of available specimens shows a range of intermediate birds indicating an extensive zone of hybridization in the south Caribbean islands and also in southern Central America (Hayes in prep).

 The North and South American Butorides undoubtedly represent forms that have been isolated from each other for some time.
-Molecular evidence is tending to support differentiation of the two species (K. McCracken pers. com.).
+Molecular evidence is tending to support differentiation of the two species (K. McCracken pers. comm.).
 So this book follows AOU (1998) in recognizing Butorides virescens as separate from Butorides striata, deviating from the approach in Hancock and Kushlan (1984).
 However, variability and intermediacy in the zone of contact suggests that the two forms interbreed freely.
 By traditional concepts, the two Butorides would be considered conspecific (Hayes in prep.).
 The final word is not yet in on the species limits of Butorides.

 RANGE: The Green Heron occurs in North America, Central America, and the West Indies.
 The status of the species at the southern edge of its range requires additional study.

-BREEDING RANGE: Virescens breeds in east, central and south North America from south Canada (New Brunswick, south Ontario, south Quebec, Manitoba) (Koes and Taylor 1991, Grieef 1991), and north Central United States (east North Dakota, east South Dakota, east Colorado), through central and south United States (Florida, Texas, New Mexico), mainland Mexico, Central America to central and east Panama and Caribbean islands off the coast of Central America and Venezuela (Aruba, Curacao, Bonaire, Los Roques, Margarita Island, Tobago), and the Greater and Lesser Antilles.
+Breeding range: Virescens breeds in east, central and south North America from south Canada (New Brunswick, south Ontario, south Quebec, Manitoba) (Koes and Taylor 1991, Grieef 1991), and north Central United States (east North Dakota, east South Dakota, east Colorado), through central and south United States (Florida, Texas, New Mexico), mainland Mexico, Central America to central and east Panama and Caribbean islands off the coast of Central America and Venezuela (Aruba, Curacao, Bonaire, Los Roques, Margarita Island, Tobago), and the Greater and Lesser Antilles.
 The situation in Tobago is particularly interesting, in that evidence suggests that there has been a shift in the population from one that was intergrading between striata and virescens to one dominated by virescens (Hayes in prep.).

 Anthonyi breeds in west Canada and north west United States, in south west British Columbia (to south east Vancouver Island) north west United States (west coastal Washington, Oregon (Jobanek 1988), California, Nevada, south Utah, Arizona), and Mexico (north Baja California, Sonora).
 Frazeri breeds in west Mexico (Baja California Sur).
 Bahamesis breeds in the Bahamas Islands.

-NONBREEDING RANGE: Virescens occurs in nonbreeding season in the southern part of its breeding range, in the south United States (south Carolina, Florida to Texas), Caribbean (Bahamas Islands, Cuba, Cayman Islands, Jamaica), Mexico including the interior, Central America, north South America from south Colombia (Scott and Carbonell 1986), coastal Venezuela and offshore islands (Bonaire).
+Nonbreeding range: Virescens occurs in nonbreeding season in the southern part of its breeding range, in the south United States (south Carolina, Florida to Texas), Caribbean (Bahamas Islands, Cuba, Cayman Islands, Jamaica), Mexico including the interior, Central America, north South America from south Colombia (Scott and Carbonell 1986), coastal Venezuela and offshore islands (Bonaire).

 Anthonyi occurs in nonbreeding season in the south part of its breeding range, south to west Mexico (Guerrero, Chiapas) more rarely to Central America (El Salvador, Costa Rica).
 Frazeri and bahamensis are sedentary, as far as is known, wintering on their breeding range.

-MIGRATION: Northern populations have a dispersal or wandering period at the end of nesting, August – September, which then merges with migration in October.
+MIGRATION: Northern populations have a dispersal or wandering period at the end of nesting, August–September, which then merges with migration in October.
 Migration is typically, although not always, in flocks at night.
 They call in flight to maintain contact (Brady 1990-1991).
 Northern populations tend to be partially migratory, with northernmost birds moving south but some staying rather far north.
 Western virescens migrates south to Mexico and Central America.
 Birds from the central Continent move to Texas, and Florida to Mexico, Central America and the Greater Antilles.
 Eastern birds move south to and through Florida, Greater Antilles, and Cayman Islands.
-Return migration is March – April over most of the range, but May in north west United States.
+Return migration is March–April over most of the range, but May in north west United States.
 Anthonyi move south to west Mexico and Central America.

 Dispersal records for virescens include Cocos Islands, Guyana, Surinam, Greenland, England (Ross and Bell 1985), Scotland (Gordon 1988), France (Rault 1995), Hawaii (Paton and MacIvor 1983), and the Galapagos (Vargas 1996).

-STATUS: The Green Heron is widespread and numerous.
+Status: The Green Heron is widespread and numerous.
 Populations appear to be increasing in most areas in North America, although local populations reductions appear locally due to habitat modification (Davis and Kushlan 1994).
 Populations appear to be largest in Florida and Louisiana (Butler et al. 2000).
 The range has been expanding in the middle of the continent along impoundments and managed river systems and northward along the Pacific Coast.
 It is abundant in Central America (Butler et al. 2000).
 It is common in West Indies (Raffaele et al. 1988).

 The Green Heron is a bird of swamps and marshes, lined with brush or trees.
 It occurs in both inland and coastal habitats especially along small and large brushy marshes, river swamps, mangrove swamps, the edges of forested rivers and streams, lake margins, salt flats, woods, sand, muddy or rocky shores, pools, and in human made habitat such as reservoirs, impoundments, ditches, canals, ponds, and orchards.